 Friends of the Riverfront, the Pennsylvania Environmental Council and Allegheny County, along with its partner organizations, have explored various options to connect the Three Rivers Heritage Trail to the Montour Trail between Pittsburgh and Coraopolis.
 Options to complete the trail connection along the southern shore of the Ohio River are in the planning stages.
+Currently, signs mark the route along Neville Road as an on-road portion of the Three Rivers Heritage Trail.
 In the fall of 2020, Trail Gap 1 was shortened by a 0.8-mile extension of the Montour Trail into Coraopolis.